Controlled Sequential Information Fusion with Social Sensors: Introduction

 A social sensor\footnote{A social (human) sensor provides information about its state (sentiment, social situation, quality of product) to a social network after interaction with other social sensors.
 In this paper, in line with a large body of literature, we adopt a more stylized definition: a \textit{social sensor performs social learning}.} is an information processing system that differs from a physical sensor in the following ways: \begin{compactenum} \item[i.)]
 Social sensors influence the behavior of other sensors, whereas physical sensors typically do not affect other sensors. \item[ii.)]
-Social sensors reveal quantized information (decisions) and have dynamics, whereas physical sensors are static with the dynamics modeled in the state equation. \end{compactenum} Social learning is the process by which social sensors are influenced by the behaviour of other sensors in a multi-sensor network.
-The availability of online social media review platforms like Yelp, Expedia, Amazon etc, facilitates social learning; see~\cite{Mor11,IMS14}.
-Social learning shares similarities with decentralized detection~\cite{Tsi93,VV97} that falls within the class of team decision theory\cite{TA85,Ho80}; but with key differences: Decentralized detection quantizes the observations, whereas social learning quantizes the Bayesian belief~\cite{Kri12}.
-In decentralized detection the fusion policies are directly optimized, where as in social learning the fusion rule is prescribed and is Bayesian.
+Social sensors reveal quantized information (decisions) and have dynamics, whereas physical sensors are static with the dynamics modeled in the state equation. \end{compactenum} Social learning is the process by which social sensors are influenced by the behaviour of other sensors in the social network.

+This paper considers a sequential decision making model of Bayesian social learning introduced in~\cite{BHW92,Wel92,Ban92}, where the social sensors learn from their predecessors.
+Each social sensor has a private signal on the underlying state and considers this in addition to the (bounded) information gathered by its predecessors.